 where $\beta$ is a dimensionless coupled constant, and $M_p$ is the effective four-dimensional Planck mass on the brane.
-Make attention that the brane tension is hidden on the last term action, namely $\mathcal{L}_m$, and tension appears on the brane energy density in evolution equation (this feature can be seen in some paper such as {\cite{10,10-a}}).
-Note that $\mathcal{L}_m$ is a { psedudo-scalar density} of weight $1$. { In Eq.(\ref{1}), $g_{\mu\nu}$ is five dimensional metric, with signature (-,+,+,+,+), and $h_{\mu\nu}$ is induced metric of $g_{\mu\nu}$, and denotes four dimensional metric of brane.
+Note that the brane tension is hidden on the last term action, namely $\mathcal{L}_m$, and tension appears on the brane energy density in evolution equation (this feature can be seen in some papers such as {\cite{10,10-a}}).
+Note that $\mathcal{L}_m$ is a { psedudoscalar density} of weight $1$. { In Eq.(\ref{1}), $g_{\mu\nu}$ is a five-dimensional metric, with signature (-,+,+,+,+), and $h_{\mu\nu}$ is the induced metric of $g_{\mu\nu}$, and denotes four-dimensional metric ofthe brane.
 Matter minimally couples to $\tilde{h}_{\mu\nu}$ related to the induced metric $h_{\mu\nu}$ by a conformal transformation.} One can obtain the scalar field equation by varying the motion with respect to $\phi$ as

 { where $V(\phi)$ is a potential of the chameleon scalar field, which is almost flat.} More information about the potential and its feature can be found in {\cite{5,6}}.
-Varying with respect to the metric $g_{\mu\nu}$, the Einstein equation are obtained as
+Varying with respect to the metric $g_{\mu\nu}$, the Einstein equation is obtained as

-where $T^{(\phi)\mu\nu}$ stands for the scalar field of total energy-momentum tensor with attention to the dimension of the component of energy-momentum tensor, we realize that the dimension of the scalar field is no longer $M$, rather it is $M^\frac{3}{2}$.
-Due to this fact, we select $M_p^{\frac{3}{2}}$ in the exponential of Eq.(\ref{2}), to make it dimensionless.
+where $T^{(\phi)\mu\nu}$ stands for the scalar field of total energy-momentum tensor With attention to the dimension of the component of the energy-momentum tensor, we realize that the dimension of the scalar field is no longer $M$, rather it is $M^\frac{3}{2}$.
+Because of this fact, we select $M_p^{\frac{3}{2}}$ in the exponential of Eq.(\ref{2}), to make it dimensionless.
 Also the dimension of potential is $M^5$.
-Since we put scalar field in five-dimensional space-time, all of these results are acquired. $T^{(b)\mu\nu}$ stands for brane energy momentum tensor part of total energy-momentum tensor, which is as where it can be rewritten as
+Since we put scalar field in five-dimensional space-time, all of these results are acquired. $T^{(b)\mu\nu}$ stands for the brane energy-momentum tensor part of the total energy-momentum tensor, which is where it can be rewritten as